-This approach also follows a three act structure, and if you find all fifteen beats intimidating, it breaks things down into less steps.
+This approach also follows a three-act structure, and if you find all fifteen beats intimidating, it breaks things down into fewer steps.

 I had originally seen this approach attributed to writer Dan Wells and his original breakdown of this approach is on YouTube videos, filmed during a live writing conference.
 I highly recommend watching these videos or listening to him discuss this style of story structure on the Writing Excuses podcast.